Vitamin A was the first vitamin to be discovered, so that's why it has the letter "A".

 The danger is more to consume too much in the form of supplementation.
 In too large a quantity, the surplus is stored in the liver.
 Too much of it can be dangerous for the liver.

-Symptoms of excess vitamin A are hair loss, chapped lips, dry skin, dry skin, weakened bones, headache, increased blood calcium levels, and a rare disorder characterized by increased intracranial pressure called idiopathic intracranial hypertension..
+Symptoms of too much vitamin A are hair loss, chapped lips, dry skin, dry skin, weakened bones, headache, increased calcium levels in the blood, and a rare disorder characterized by an increase in intracranial pressure called idiopathic intracranial hypertension.

-Long-term consumption in supplement form is strongly discouraged, and in the short term, it should be under the recommendation of a healthcare practitioner.é.
+Long-term supplementation is strongly discouraged, and in the short term, it should be recommended by a healthcare practitioner.